Search Engine Optimisation tactics are not a one size fits all approach.

 From there, buyers browse your products and select their choices and make a purchase.
-The experience of the website being user friendly with great products influences their decision.
+The experience of the website being user-friendly with great products influences their decision.

 For B2B customers, the engagement is more of a journey and takes a different route.
-B2B customers are heavy researchers and rarely would one message entice someone to make a purchasing decision.
+B2B customers are heavy researchers, and rarely would one message entice someone to make a purchasing decision.
 It is often the cumulative effect of multiple touchpoints, strong messaging and brand exposure that leads buyers to purchase.

-There are a number of challenges that B2B marketers are facing, which needs to be considered in the search engine optimisation strategies.
-With multiple decision-makers in the process, all with different information requirements for the one agreement, information needs to be more varied and appeal to a wider audience.
+There are a number of challenges that B2B marketers are facing, which need to be considered in search engine optimisation strategies.
+With multiple decision-makers in the process, all with different information requirements for one agreement, information needs to be more varied and appeal to a wider audience.
 Finance, operations, human resources, purchasing and other divisions of a company can be heavily involved in the decision-making process.
 Salespeople were often asked to navigate the journey with buyers and tailor information to each of their needs.

 - What companies need our product or service?

-- What are their motivations to purchase?
+- What are their motivations for purchasing?